the creative habit

 Arrived early in the morning, I decided to go to Utrecht to meet Miffy first.
 Following the Oudegracht canal, I found the Dick Bruna Huis and the Centraal Museum without getting lost.

 Dick Bruna Huis is a wonderland.
-If I were 5, I would ran crazily around like other kids.
+If I were 5, I would run crazily around like other kids.
 Matisse and Gerrit Rietveld are the biggest influences of Dick Bruna.
 The Centraal Museum possesses the largest collection of Rietveld designs in the world.

 Wandered around Lijnmarkt & Oudegracht in the afternoon.
 There are many fun little shops like Prod's and Primes which has a rich collection of Barbapapaitems.